John-Paul-R/fabric-template-mod/.github/CONTRIBUTING.md

 Discussions are a great way to ask for help without undergoing the formalities of opening an issue.
 You are encouraged to use discussions where appropriate.

-* With a single question, you show where contributors can improve the user experience
+Questions are encouraged, as they, show where contributors can work to improve the user experience

 ## Issues